socale/firstpkg/README.md

 firstpkg
 ========

-The goal of firstpkg is to test the creation of my new R package
+The goal of firstpkg is to create my first package

 Example
 -------